The Problem with Golf’s Scorekeeping

 - Creating or eliminating holes, indentations or uneven surfaces.

-More recently, at the 2017 ANA Inspiration, Lexi Thompson suffered a controversial loss when a viewer emailed the tournament committee about a violation she made in the third round.
-Because she turned in her scorecard without the penalty recorded, she was subsequently given a 4-stroke penalty in the final round (2 for the initial violation and 2 for not recording it) forcing a one-on-one playoff against Ryu So-yeon that Thompson would go on to lose.
-Had the penalties not occurred, or at the very least the additional penalty, Thompson would’ve won the tournament outright in regulation.
+Fast forward to the 2017 ANA Inspiration, where Lexi Thompson suffered a highly controversial loss.
+During the final round, she was informed mid-play that a viewer had emailed the tournament committee to report a violation she committed in the third round.
+Because she had submitted her scorecard without including the penalty, she was retroactively assessed a four-stroke penalty—two strokes for the original infraction and two more for failing to record it.
+This penalty erased her lead and forced a sudden-death playoff against Ryu So-yeon, which Thompson ultimately lost.
+Had the penalties not been applied—or at the very least, had the additional two-stroke penalty been waived—Thompson would have won the tournament outright in regulation.

 3